riscv-software-src/riscof/docs/source/installation.rst

 Install Plugin Models
 =====================

-This section will walk your throguh installing 2 important RISC-V reference models: Spike and SAIL.
+This section will walk your through installing 2 important RISC-V reference models: Spike and SAIL.
 These are often used as reference models in RISCOF.

 .. tabs::